Multiscale method for image denoising using nonlinear diffusion process: local denoising and spectral multiscale basis functions: Multiscale method for image denoising

 The considered nonlinear parabolic equation has a heterogeneous diffusion coefficient that depends on the initial noisy image.
 Therefore, if we use use a denoised image for coefficient calculation, we could obtain better basis functions for multiscale simulations with better feature detection.
 Since all basis functions are calculated in local domains and can be done independently in parallel, we can perform a preliminary denoising for each local image and then use them to calculate the coefficient for eigenvalue problems.
 The effect of this preliminary local denoising on the constructed eigenvectors will be illustrated in the next section.

-Let us consider the local denoising process in two examples.
-We start with a simple grayscale image for illustration.
-In Figures \ref{fig:ms1} and \ref{fig:ms2}, we depict to images that we choose for illustration: \begin{itemize} \item Image 1 (geometric) possesses a high-contrast domain with three geometric figures (Figure \ref{fig:ms1}).
-This image is good for illustrating the ability of the generalized eigenvalue problem to visually observe the underlying structure. \item Image 2 (peppers) is a realistic image that is popular in the image processing community (Figure \ref{fig:ms2}).
-We use it to illustrate the generality of the proposed approach for complex real image denoising applications to visually observe small features of real images. \end{itemize} The original image is depicted in the first plot of Figures \ref{fig:ms1} and \ref{fig:ms2}.
+Let us illustrate the local denoising process in Figure \ref{fig:ms2}.
+The original image is depicted in the first plot.
 Next, we add noise to the original image and show it on the second plot.
 The illustration of the $8 \times 8$ coarse grid with two local domains of basis support is shown in the third plot.
 We considered two local domain $\omega_{29}$ (green) and $\omega_{32}$ (red).
-We use the same PDE-based approach introduced in the previous section to perform local denoising.
-We set $\lambda=0.3$ and perform 30 iterations with $T_{max} = 5$.
 The results of denoising in local domains are depicted in the third plot.
 It is important to note that this method is lightweight, due to the smaller size of the domain and independent local calculations.

+Various techniques for the local denoising process in a small local domain $\omega_i$ might be used.
+For example, classic denoising techniques such as BM3D and wavelet denoising of total variational minimization might be used.
+In this work, the goal is to make a local denoising process fast and simple.
+Furthermore, local denoising is mainly oriented to smoothing the local image, making basis functions smooth and more accurate.
+For this purpose, we might use a few iterations of linear diffusion denoising with a large time step size and implicit approximation by time for stability.
+Moreover, we may use a local denoised image as a local multiscale basis function after multiplying to the partition unity function and representing a detailed algorithm at the end of this section.

 Next, we illustrate how this preprocessing step affects the resulting multiscale basis functions and the ability to encapsulate the main features of the image in multiscale approximation.